gibil5/openhealth/readme.md

 Database

 Postgres

 From 17 Mar 2018 - 13 963)

-Description:

 Contains:
 	- All External Dependencies,
 	- All Models,
 	- All Users,
 	- All Views,
 	- All Security,
 	- All Data.

 External modules:
 	- Spanish translation,
 	- Oehealth,
 	- Base multi image,
 	- Web Export View,
 	- Accounting and Finance.
 Adjust tax to zero.

 Python Libs:
 	- Unidecode - dep
 	- pysftp - dep
 	- Numpy, Num2words, Pandas, QrCode,

 For PDF Reporting (tickets):
 	- Install wkhtmltopdf (0.12.2 v).
 Other versions will not work.

 For Tickets (right button printing):
 	- On Chrome, install extension: PDF Viewer.
 Link it to Adobe Reader.

 Deprecated services:
 	- Ooor,
 	- Testcafe,
 	- Auto-backup,
 	- Inventory.

 Remember Robert C. Martin:
 	- Respect the Law of Demeter: avoid Train Wreckages.
 When you see more than two dots, this needs fixing.
 	- Do not mix the Data Model and Business Rules.
 Encapsulate Business Rules in a separate module.
 	- Use Three layered model: Odoo Active Data - Customized Class with BR - General purpose Library.
 	- Handle Exceptions.
 	- The Database should not contain Business rules.
 Remove computes.

 Always clean your System:
 	- Remove Procurement Orders,
 	- Remove Stock Moves,
 	- Remove Products Consumables,
 	- Remove Computes.